inspirezuza/blog-web/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-use original fetch instead of axios cause reddit said it better lol
+use original fetch instead of axios cause no need to install and reddit said it better